Skip navigation

 Domestic Students

-1. Students who voluntarily withdraw from a course before the course census date do not incur a tuition fee liability for the course from which they have withdrawn and are eligible for a full refund of tuition fees paid.
+1. Domestic students who withdraw from a course(s) on or before the relevant course census date(s), are eligible for a full refund of the tuition fees paid for the course(s).

-2. Students who withdraw from a course after the course census date incur a tuition fee liability for the course and are not entitled to a refund unless a late withdrawal application is approved, in accordance with the Late withdrawal policy and procedure.
+2. Domestic students who withdraw from a course(s) after the relevant course census date(s) are not eligible for a refund unless a late withdrawal application is approved, in accordance with the Late withdrawal due to special circumstances policy and procedure.

-Student Amenities Fee (SA-Fee)
+Student Services & Amenities Fee (SA-Fee)

-2. Students who, after the census date of their course(s), voluntarily withdraw from their program, or withdraw from all their courses in a session of study, remain liable for the SA-Fee in that session of study and are not be refunded their SA-Fee where paid upfront or remitted their SA-HELP debt where this has been deferred.
-Students remain liable for the SA-Fee whether or not they are approved for a late withdrawal and qualify for a refund or remission of some or all tuition fees.
+3. Students who, after the census date of their course(s), voluntarily withdraw from their program, or withdraw from all their courses in a session of study, remain liable for the SA-Fee in that session of study and are not eligible to be refunded their SA-Fee where paid upfront or remitted their SA-HELP debt where this has been deferred.
+Students remain liable for the SA-Fee whether or not they are approved for a late withdrawal(s) due to special circumstances and qualify for a refund or remission of some or all tuition fees.

 Appeals